celery/ceps/draft/celery-5-high-level-architecture.rst

 publishes to a :term:`Message Broker`.

 In such cases, a Publisher Daemon can be used.
-The publishing processes will specify it as their target and communicate the messages to be published via a socket.
+The publishing processes will specify it as their target and communicate the :term:`messages <Message>` to be published via a socket.

 If a disk based queue is used, the user may configure Celery to write to it directly, provided that the queue can perform inserts and deletes concurrently.